How to Dry a Tent Fast and Easy

 Speed up the drying process with a fan

-Amazon Basics 1500W Oscillating Ceramic Heater with Adjustable Thermostat Silver
+Amazon Basics 1500W Tent Heater

 Use cotton bags instead of plastic

+Once dry, store your tent in a cotton sack.
+They are breathable, and any residual moisture that is present can escape.
+This prevents nasty smells!
 If your tent comes with a plastic pannier, get a suitable cotton sack for storage.
-A practical side effect is the pack sack that comes with a new tent is often too small.
-We see this particularly often with large tunnel tents and family tents.
+A practical side effect is the packsack comes with a new tent often too small.
+We see this with large tunnel tents and family tents.
 Since there are cotton sacks in all sizes, you will find a model that comfortably fits your tent.
 Just measure how big your rolled-up tent is.

 MISSLO Dust-proof Cotton Pouch Bag